-Below: Two of KUCR’s founding members, station manager Hans Wynholds (foreground) and engineer Bill Farmer inside the original station building that is still in use today, c.
-Fall 1966.
-Photography by Ansel Adams.
+Below: Two of KUCR’s founding members, station manager Hans Wynholds (foreground) and engineer Bill Farmer, inside the original station building that is still in use today, c.
+September, 1966.
+Photograph by Ansel Adams.

 Below: Original script for the first KUCR sign-on read by Hans Wynholds at 2pm on October 2nd, 1966.